bitifet/sqltt/README.md

 ```

 > 👉 In fact it's slightly more complicated in order to properly handle
-> multiple-template files too as we will see below.
+> multiple-template files too as well as other slight nuances.

 This allows us to use our constructed sqltt instances: